LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Basic Concepts
 ==============

-Though LassoApps consist of regular files, those files are logically structured into a tree of nodes and resources.
+LassoApps consist of regular files, logically structured into a tree of nodes and resources.
 This node tree is constructed to match the file and directory structure inside the LassoApp bundle.
 Each node is associated with one or more resources.
 Resources are generally either Lasso pages, CSS, JavaScript, HTML/XML, XHR, image or other raw or binary file types.

 This node/resource/content representation system permits the logic for producing a particular application object, such as a "user" or a set of database result